akuklev/HOCC/README.md

 At JetBrains, we create the most effective, convenient, and pleasurable tools for engineers and researchers.

-Make work more pleasent/enjoyable, fluent and productive, and ultimately contribute to the advancement of humanity

-unleashing their creativity, nurturing their ideas, and ultimately contribute to the advancement of humanity.

-We want our tools to feel like a frictionless and lightweight exoskeleton for the mind.

 Wouldn't it be great, if we could establish a database of mathematical results, definitions, conjectures, constructions, and proofs